shabin5785/react-notes/Notes_3.md

 - React elements are immutable.
 Once you create an element, you can’t change its children or attributes.
 An element is like a single frame in a movie: it represents the UI at a certain point in time.
 With our knowledge so far, the only way to update the UI is to create a new element, and pass it to ReactDOM.render().

+-React DOM compares the element and its children to the previous one, and only applies the DOM updates necessary to bring the DOM to the desired state.